JuliaLang/www.julialang.org/gsoc/2014/index.md

 # Google Summer of Code 2014

-Julia has applied to be a Google Summer of Code mentoring organization.
+Julia has been accepted as a Google Summer of Code mentoring organization.
 The following are ideas for student summer projects.
 To add or edit projects, please edit this page [here](https://github.com/JuliaLang/julialang.github.com/blob/master/gsoc/2014/index.md) through GitHub by making pull requests.

 You may be able to find further suitable project ideas through Julia's [`up for grabs` issues](https://github.com/JuliaLang/julia/issues?labels=up+for+grabs&state=open).